Programs in the Last Month of Autumn

 TIP: Jewish Walk Tours – History & Culture

-Dates in November 2016: English-language tours: every day except Sunday at 10.00
+Dates in November 2017: English-language tours: every day except Sunday at 10.00.Book Tour

 The district has a range of good restaurants, and cafes and should you want to discover the world of Hungarian wines you can go for a wine tasting in a historic cellar.